South Orange County Ocean Desalination Project

 Challenge

-SWCD had limited groundwater resources consisting of one well that yielded brackish water and required treatment before it could be used for any purpose.
+SCWD’s limited groundwater resources consisted of one well that yielded brackish water, due to their location at the confluence of fresh and salt water aquifers, which required treatment before it could be used for any purpose.
 Consequently, they relied on imported water for 70% of their resources.
-And any disruption in the supply chain resulted in service outages for their customers.
-Their goal was to develop a sustainable and reliable water supply for customers with no dependence on imported water.
+Any disruption in the supply chain resulted in service outages for their customers and imported water prices continued to increase with weather variability and local drought conditions.

 Geoscience Solution